 -- ABOUT THE GREEK SUPERLEAGUE --

 The Greek SuperLeague is Greece’s highest professional soccer league and runs from August to May.
 The league consists of 16 teams with each team playing the other twice, home and away, totaling 30 fixtures per team.
 At the end of the season the team ranked first is the SuperLeague champion while the two last placed teams are relegated to the Greek Football League.
 The two best teams from the Football League are promoted to the SuperLeague.
 The Superleague League playoffs have been abolished for the 2017/18 season and the season will come to an end after 30 matchdays.
-Last year's champion of the SuperLeague was Olympiacos CFP.
+The current champion of the SuperLeague is AEK.

 uefa competition placements